-Endorsement: The draft Guideline will be submitted to the National Health and Medical Research Council (NHMRC) for its approval under section 14A of the NHMRC Act.
+Approval: The Guideline was approved by the National Health and Medical Research Council (NHMRC) under section 14A of the NHMRC Act.

 Consultation Period: June 5th – July 4th, 2017: now closed.

-The Draft Guideline and Technical Report that were released for public consultation are available in the links below.
+The Guideline and Technical Report will be available in the links below.
 Due to the extensive length of the technical report, each section can be downloaded individually.

-Draft Guideline: Click on link below to download
+Full Guideline: Click on link below to download.